Juan Orlando Hernández: Presidential campaigns

-In 2012, he fought a campaign against Ricardo Álvarez to try to become the National Party presidential candidate for 2013, and won the internal election of November 2012; Álvarez publicly denounced the result as fraudulent and demanded a "vote by vote" recount, which the Tribunal Supremo Electoral (TSE) rejected.
+In 2012, Hernández fought a campaign against Ricardo Álvarez to try to become the National Party presidential candidate for 2013, and won the internal election of November 2012; Álvarez publicly denounced the result as fraudulent and demanded a "vote by vote" recount, which the Tribunal Supremo Electoral (TSE) rejected.
 A poll conducted in May 2013 saw him in third place with a projected 18% of the vote.

-He began his presidential campaign in July 2013 in Intibucá and La Paz with a campaign entitled El Pueblo Propone (The People Propose in English).
+Hernández began his presidential campaign in July 2013 in Intibucá and La Paz with a campaign entitled El Pueblo Propone (The People Propose in English).
 He campaigned for the military to police the streets, and claimed that his closest rival Xiomara Castro wanted to remove the Policía Militar (English: Military Police) which were already in Honduras' two main cities.
 He won the election, beating Castro by 250,000 votes.
 Hernández said National Party accountants found that approximately L3 million lempira (about US$140,000) from companies with links to the Honduran Social Security Institute (IHSS) scandal had entered its campaign coffers.

 On 22 April 2015, the Supreme Court unanimously allowed presidential re-election.
 On 12 March 2017, Hernández became the National Party candidate by defeating his rival Roberto Castillo during the National Party primary.
-The Honduran Constitution allows revocation of citizenship of anyone who promotes changing the law to allow re-election, however Hernández's National Party, which also controls Congress, says a Supreme Court ruling last year allows him to stand for a new term.
-Opposition Liberal Party claims that the court does not have the power to make such decisions.

-The President was re-elected in the 2017 presidential election after a vote deemed fraudulent by the opposition and international observers.
+The Honduran Constitution allows revocation of citizenship of anyone who promotes changing the law to allow re-election; however, Hernández's National Party, which also controls Congress, said a 2016 Supreme Court ruling allowed him to stand for a new term.
+Opposition Liberal Party argued that the court did not have the power to make such decisions.
+He was re-elected in the 2017 presidential election after a vote deemed fraudulent by the opposition and international observers.
 The government declared a state of emergency.
 Some 30 demonstrators were killed and more than 800 arrested.
 According to the United Nations and the Inter-American Commission on Human Rights, "many of them were transferred to military installations, where they were brutally beaten, insulted and sometimes tortured".